-The Platform Elevator provides a large cargo area for transporting experiments to the seafloor.
-The floatation can be adjusted for payload.
-However, the large surface area can also be affected by strong currents.
+The “general use” benthic elevator provides a large cargo area for transporting experiments to the seafloor.
+The floatation can be adjusted for payload, however the large surface area can also be affected by strong currents.

 Important: This is the limit established for the lifting bale.
 Exceeding this is a safety issue which may endanger the deck personnel.

-- Use the platform elevator worksheet to determine elevator weights.
+- Use the general use elevator worksheet to determine elevator weights.

-- The cargo basket inside dimensions: Width: 5 feet, 9 inches
+- The cargo basket interior dimensions: Width: 5 feet, 9 inches.

 Note: This includes the weight of the frame, beacons and hardware.
 This weight will vary when components such as rigging and additional hardware are added.